-PWDs to get 30% GoG contracts – Adwoa Safo reveals
+PWDs To Get 30% GoG Contracts – Adwoa Safo Reveals

 |Australian Dollar

-The Minister of State in charge of Public Procurement, Sarah Adwoa Safo, has said that as part of efforts at strengthening the capacities of local contractors, the government has made a policy where 70% of all its contracts or projects shall be awarded to local contractors.
+The Minister of State in-charge of Public Procurement, Sarah Adwoa Safo, has said that as part of efforts at strengthening the capacities of local contractors, the government has instituted a policy under which 70 percent of all contracts or projects shall be awarded to local contractors.

-Out of this, 30% of the contracts or projects shall be awarded to Persons With Disability (PWDs), women and those in youth employment.
+Out of this 70 percent, 30 percent of the contracts or projects shall be awarded to Persons with Disability (PWDs), women and those in youth employment.

-“It is a policy the government under the leadership of Nana Addo Dankwa Akufo-Addo, who is committed implementing.
-And very soon, my office [Ministry of Public Procurement] will come out with how it is going to be done,” she said.
+“It is a policy the government, under the leadership of Nana Addo Dankwa Akufo-Addo, is committed to implement.
+And very soon, my office [Ministry of Public Procurement] will come out with how it is going to be done,” she noted.

-Adwoa Safo in a group photograph with top management of the DVLA.
+She called on them to re-align their operations to fit into the government's public procurement policy.

-Her visit formed part of her scheduled activities to public or state owned institutions or companies that are heavily involved in procurement activities.
+The visit forms part of her scheduled activities to public or state owned institutions or companies that are heavily involved in procurement activities.

-She also told the DVLA management staff about efforts her ministry is putting in place to get the two existing laws (Public Procurement Act, (Act 663) and Public Procurement (Amended) Act (Act 914) governing Public Procurement in the country harmonized, for easy reading and referencing since players in the public procurement chain will have to use the two documents at all times in order not to find themselves on the wrong side of the law.
+She also told the DVLA management staff about efforts by her ministry to get the two existing laws (Public Procurement Act, (Act 663) and Public Procurement (Amended) Act (Act 914) governing Public Procurement in the country harmonized for easy reading and referencing since players in the public procurement chain will have to use the two documents at all times in order not to find themselves at the wrong side of the law.

 Do you have a story for publication?
 Please email it to [email protected]